Jmussleh/COP3330_Project2_Polymorphism_Inheritance/README.md

 ## Overview

 The program simulates different types of fruit, with a shared interface and base class.
-Each fruit type (e.g., citrus, berry, tropical, stone) overrides behavior like calorie calculation and ripeness changes.
+Each fruit type (e.g., citrus, berry) overrides behavior like calorie calculation and ripeness changes.
 An application class (`FruitApp`) creates instances of these fruits and performs actions on them.

 ## Features